-Does everything at 51ĀŅĀ×»»ĘŽ have an acronym?!
-Yep, almost everything.
-Here's your guide to learning the lingo.
+Does everything at 51ĀŅĀ×»»ĘŽ have an acronym?
+Almost!
+Here's your guide to learning our acronyms and special terms.

 Common Terms